 But off-brand mats aren't expensive.
 Amazon and other retailers sell highly reviewed products that may represent a better investment.
 If you're stuck, you could try a generic fitness or yoga mat, but ideally, you'll use a bike mat designed for indoor bikes.

-Mats help protect flooring from cycling cleats, sweat damage and scrapes and scratches.
+Exercise bike floor mats help protect flooring from cycling cleats, sweat damage and scrapes and scratches.
 They also help reduce the vibration and noise that passes between the bike and the floor – making you far more popular with your neighbours!
 They can also reduce the bike's movement as you ride as on some surfaces you may find that you travel – and let's face it, you'd be riding outdoors if you wanted that.

 The RE:GEN is an electricity-generating indoor cycling bike and it's launching in 2022.
 Find out more about it's FTP meter, AI and custom-built workouts, and digital resistance and pre-order yours today.